 Campers are lodged in college dormitories with camp counselors.
 Through musical collaboration, daily devotionals, skit nights, and bonfires, lasting friendships are formed between campers from all over the world.

-Students are lodged in Lambein Hall, a 6-floor college dormitory facility.
-Male and female students are on separate floors with a host counselor taking care of each dormitory wing.
+Students are lodged in Heritage Hall.
+Male and female students are in separate wings with a host counselor taking care of each group of 8-10 campers.
 We endeavor to group campers in similar age-groups but also accommodate room-mate requests where possible.

 All meals are shared together in the Mason Activity Center and are provided by Pioneer Caterers with options for gluten free, vegetarian, and any special dietary needs.